Celebrant (Australia)

-In Australia, celebrants are people who conduct formal ceremonies in the community, particularly weddings, which are the main ceremony of legal import conducted by celebrants and for this reason often referred to as marriage celebrants.
-They may also conduct extra-legal ceremonies such as naming of babies, renewal of wedding vows, funerals, divorce, becoming a teenager, changing name, significant birthday, retirement, and other life milestones.
+In Australia, celebrants or civil celebrants are people who conduct formal ceremonies in the community, particularly weddings – which represent the main ceremony of legal import conducted by celebrants – and for this reason are often referred to as marriage celebrants.
+They may also conduct extra-legal ceremonies such as naming of babies, renewal of wedding vows, funerals, divorces, becoming a teenager, changing name, significant birthdays, retirements, and other life milestones.
 Officiating at a marriage requires that the celebrant be an authorised marriage celebrant under Australian law, or the law where the marriage takes place, but officiating at non-legal ceremonies does not.

 Marriage celebrants

 Many Western nations permit civil celebrants to perform basic, legal, marriage ceremonies.
 However Australia was the first nation whose government appointed non-clergy celebrants with the intention of creating ceremonies which aspire to be as culturally enriching and, if required, as formal, as church weddings.
 That is, civil and religious wedding ceremonies would be of equal cultural status.

 An "authorised celebrant" is authorised by the Australian Government to perform legal marriages according to the Marriage Act 1961.
 The celebrant may be a representative of a religious organisation (a religious marriage celebrant) or someone providing non-religious weddings (a civil marriage celebrant).
 In Australia, only authorised (registered) marriage celebrants have the authority to perform marriages.

 In 2020, 80.3 per cent of Australian marriages were performed by civil celebrants.
 However, the rate of civil marriages varied between states and territories, with a civil marriage rate of 75.5% in New South Wales, 81.2% in Victoria, 84.3% in Queensland, 79.7% in South Australia, 84.1% in Western Australia, 86.8% in Tasmania, 83.9% in the Northern Territory and 82.7% in the Australian Capital Territory.

 Marriage by independent civil celebrant has spread in other English-speaking countries.
 Its early establishment in Australia was largely due to the support of the reforming Attorney-General Lionel Murphy in the 1970s.